genesiscommunitysuccess/docs/docs/04_tutorials/03_quick-guides/03_loading-feed-data/01_loading-feed-data.md

 -	On start-up, look at the **Logs** directory for errors in **ISSUANCE_CAMEL.log** and **ISSUANCE_EVENT_HANDLER.log**.
 -	Check that the Camel log has registered your route.
--	Check in the event handler log file that your new event has been registered.
+-	Check in the Event Handler log file that your new event has been registered.
--	Drop a test file into the staging directory and see the logs consume the file in the Camel log and log the contents with the event handler logs.
+-	Drop a test file into the staging directory and see the logs consume the file in the Camel log and log the contents with the Event Handler logs.
 In the BBG example below, the handler log shows the file contents and then an NACK error.
 In this example, we can see **^M** characters are causing parse failures on dates.
 Copying between email attachments and downloads, DOS and LINUX copies, we have introduced a EOLN issue on split-line file contents.

 ```bash
 |60.71| |N.S.|200000000.00|;2;3;3;13;200000.00;1; ;5;10/21/2021;13;150000.00;1; ;5;10/21/2021;13;100000.00;1; ;5;10/21/2021;|N.D.| |MIDSWAPS|N.S.|N.S.|N.S.|N.S.|N.S.|N.S.|N.S.|N.S.|N.S.|N.S.|N.S.|N.S.|N.S.|N.S.|N.S.|N.S.|N.S.|N.S.|N.S.|N.S.|N.S.|N.S.|N.S.|N.S.|^M